Custom Event Notification Templates¶

 Specific examples are as follows:

-If the template function requires parameters, the syntax is as follows:
+If the template function requires parameters, then the syntax is as follows:

 Warning

-If you need to perform calculations on template variables before using template functions, don't forget to add parentheses, for example:
+If you need to perform calculations on template variables before using template functions, don't forget to add parentheses, such as:

 Template Function | Parameter | Description |